AIBC

 How much coverage is required?

-As per Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance, the minimum amount of PLI coverage is $250,000 per claim, with an annual aggregate limit of not less than $500,000.
-Coverage must be in place for all projects undertaken by the firm in British Columbia during the certificate of practice period.
+As per Schedule M: Board Rules for Professional Liability Insurance (PLI), the minimum amount of PLI coverage is $250,000 per claim, with an annual aggregate limit of not less than $500,000.
+Coverage must be in place for all projects undertaken by the firm in British Columbia during the Certificate of Practice period.

 Can I align my insurance policy with AIBC's February 1 annual renewal cycle?

 Yes.
 For administrative efficiency and, to ensure insurance coverage continuity, firms are highly encouraged to align their insurance policy with the February 1 AIBC annual renewal deadline.
-Please be reminded that the February 1 deadline is fixed per the Architects Act, Section 72 (3).
+Please be reminded that the February 1 deadline is fixed per AIBC Bylaw 4.65.4.
 Simply contact your insurance provider to work out the details.

 When do I need to submit evidence of my professional liability insurance to the AIBC?

-During each Annual Renewal Cycle starting with the Firm Update in October, Certificate of Practice holders will be asked to produce a copy of their professional liability insurance to confirm compliance with AIBC Bylaw 16.1.1 and Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance.
+During each Annual Renewal Cycle starting with the Firm Update in September, Certificate of Practice holders will be asked to produce a copy of their professional liability insurance to confirm compliance with AIBC Bylaw 4.40. and Schedule M: Board Rules for Professional Liability Insurance (PLI), found in the AIBC Bylaws.

-The policy certificate needs to be submitted to the AIBC by February 1 – the same deadline as Annual Renewal.
+The certification of insurance needs to be submitted to the AIBC by February 1 – the same deadline as Annual Renewal.
 Failure to do so may result in the matter being directed to the professional conduct department.

 Will I be able to renew my firm’s Certificate Of Practice if my PLI coverage has expired by February 1?

-No. A current Certificate of Insurance is required by February 1, each year, to renew the Certificate of Practice.
-Firms deemed non-compliant with the PLI requirements per Bylaw 16.1.1 and Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance (“PLI”) may be subject to fines equivalent to 50 % of their current annual fee.
+No. A current certificate of insurance is required by February 1, each year, to renew the Certificate of Practice.
+Firms deemed non-compliant with the PLI requirements per AIBC Bylaw 4.40. and Schedule M: Board Rules for Professional Liability Insurance (PLI) may be subject to fines equivalent to 50 % of their current annual fee.

 Do I have to work with a B.C.-based insurance broker?